 - You’re already enrolled in Medicare Parts A and B

 - You reside in an area served by the Medicare Advantage plan you want to subscribe to

-It can be complicated to understand Medicare eligibility and navigate between different types of plans and costs.
+There are different types of Medicare Advantage Plans, and costs vary depending on benefits, insurer, and where you live.
 This guide provides information about who qualifies for Part C plans, what they cover, how to enroll, and the associated costs.

 Who Qualifies for Medicare?